powersync-product-success/vite-react-ts-powersync-supabase/README.md

 npm run dev
 ```

+---

+# Backend Setup
+This section guides you through setting up the backend using Supabase and PowerSync.
+Follow the steps below to configure your backend environment.

 ## 1. Setup Supabase
 Follow these steps to set up your backend with Supabase and PowerSync (Or you can follow the [guide](https://docs.powersync.com/integration-guides/supabase-+-powersync)).